 Garden Development - Design Philosophy

-The garden was designed using the philosophy of "drifts of one" to showcase a diverse collection of ornamental plants in an aesthetic and relaxed setting.
+The garden was designed using the philosophy of "drifts of one" to house and showcase a diverse collection of ornamental plants in an aesthetic and relaxed setting.
+Juniper Level Botanic Garden has evolved into one of the largest ex-situ plant collections in the world.
 There were no drawn plans for the garden as formal planting plans may limit creativity and often leave a garden without an essence or soul.

 While the original site was fairly flat, berms and elevation changes were created by moving soil around on-site to increase planting area and add aesthetic relief changes to the garden.
 The garden is designed for year-round interest with peak season from late April through mid-October.